TissueMAPS/TissueMAPS/docs/developer_guide.rst

 Data analysis tools
 ^^^^^^^^^^^^^^^^^^^

-Data anlysis tools allow users to interactively analyse image data in a visually asisted way in the :ref:`viewer <viewer>`.
+Data analysis tools allow users to interactively analyse image data in a visually asisted way in the :ref:`viewer <viewer>`.
 They are implemented in the :mod:`tmlib.tools` package and make use of the `Pandas <http://pandas.pydata.org/>`_ library.
 The server submits client tool requests to the available computational resources for asynchronous processing.
 This is done on the one hand to remove load from the web server.

 The main entry point for tool functionliaty is ``__main__()`` method of :class:`ToolRequestManger <tmlib.tools.manager.ToolRequestManager>`.
 It is accessed by a :class:`ToolJob <tmlib.tools.jobs.ToolJob>` via the command line using the ``tm_tool`` script, which gets autogenerated from the parser provided by :class:`ToolRequestManager <tmlib.tools.manger.ToolRequestManager>`.